 OnePass is a collaborative loyalty program involving major Australian retailers under Wesfarmers, a leading retail conglomerate.
 Members gain access to benefits across 5 of Australia’s largest retailers, including exclusive discounts, member-only deals, and bundled services like Disney+ for added value.

-How did OnePass build their loyalty program?
+How did Wesfarmers build their loyalty program?

 - Broad Benefits: OnePass offers significant value across multiple brands under Wesfarmers, including free delivery and bonus points.
 I think this multi-brand approach makes it appealing as members can enjoy benefits from various stores.